PriyaKashyapp/Anti-Money-Laundering-AML-Fraud-Detection-project/README.md

 Anomalies Detected : Transactions identified as anomalies by DBSCAN clustering.
 Visualization : A directed graph showing flagged transactions and their connections.

+## Contributors

-## Special thanks to Deepak for his contributions to this project.
+We would like to thank the following individual for their valuable contributions to this project:

+- **Deepak** ([@deepakusername](https://github.com/deepakusername)) for their insights, guidance, and support.

 ## License